SpiderAndCat/dotnetSolrProject_BlockbusterSearch/README.md

 All Package dependancies should be included in the Git repo.
 If not, you will need to use PM> to: `install-package SolrNet`

 ###
 **troubleshoot:** On some machines, the Solr dataset migration may not line up to the same Node naming convention.
-This will cause the Solr file migration, and the Visual Studio code, to be out of sync.
+This will cause the Solr file migration, and the Visual Studio code, to be out of sync.\n\n

-Make sure to change
+Make sure that the node, shard, and replica name in the Solr Admin console in your browser MATCH the url in Visual studio (and for Solr Step 6).
+The Visual Studio line is in `Controller\HomeController.cs`, `Index()`, \n\n

+### (2) Click Build and Run in Visual Studio!
+The Home controller Index action is where the demo app is targetted to launch from.
+Your browser should auto open, otherwise go to `http://localhost*8983`\n\n
+**Troubleshoot:** HTTPS should be disabled for the localhost running in the project, so the browser should accept http.
+You may need to go into Project > Properties > Web to change the project URL to http from https if you encounter that error.

 ### DISCLAIMER: